LiangliangNan/PolyFit/code/python/README.md

 If you prefer not to build PolyFit from source on each machine, you can create a wheel (`.whl`) installer for easier distribution and installation.
 This will allow you to install PolyFit like any other Python package (e.g., [Numpy](https://numpy.org/)).

-Follow these steps to build and install the wheel file:
+Follow these steps to create and install the wheel file (after you have successfully built the bindings following the steps above):

 - Step 1: Install the `build` tool (if not already installed)